Table of Contents

 Official Release {BuildMajor}.{BuildMinor}.{BuildPatch}+{BuildMeta}

-That is the, CI BuildName is chosen to ensure the ordering matches the expected behavior for a build.
+That is the, CI BuildName (ZZZ, PRQ, BLD) is specifically chosen to ensure the ordering matches the expected behavior for a build while still making sense for most uses.

 This project provides an MSBUILD task to automate the generation of these versions in an easy to use NuGet Package.